 Lastly, gaps in and around the garage door let in moisture, dust, insects, and other small pests.
 That would certainly increase the cost of garage maintenance, especially if a mouse chews through an expensive machine part.

-How to Completely Seal a Garage Door
+How to Seal Your Garage Door in 6 Simple Steps

 By now, you understand why you need to periodically replace the seals that surround your garage door.
 Now, I’ll walk you through doing just that.
 But before I break things down into actionable steps, let’s talk about the tools and supplies you’ll need to purchase.